Shabab-LearningForKnowledge/cybersecurity-ethical-hacking-roadmap/01-Cybersecurity-Fundamentals/01-Introduction-to-Cybersecurity.md

 Welcome to your cybersecurity journey!

-Today, we will understand the basic ideas behind cybersecurity instead of jumping directly into tools and hacking techniques.
+Today we will understand the basic ideas behind cybersecurity instead of jumping directly into hacking tools.

 By the end of this lesson, you should understand: